Five Types Of Therapy That Can Help Heal Your Relationship

 Integrative behavioral couple therapy

-Integrative behavioral couple therapy (IBCT) is a modern form of couples therapy designed for relationships.
+Integrative behavioral couple therapy (IBCT) is a modern form of behavioral therapy designed for relationships.
 It was based on an early form of counseling known as traditional behavioral couple therapy (TBCT), which was, at the time, the most empirically supported option.

 While TBCT focused on positive-to-negative exchange ratios, professors Andrew Christensen and Neil Jacobson expanded on it by focusing on positive behavioral change through communication and solving problems, which led to the creation of IBCT.
 Couples' distress can be conceptualized and explained through a simple mnemonic device: DEEP, which is as follows: